codepath/student-career-handbook/software-engineering/software-career-tracks.md

 ### Higher-Level \(Level 1 List\) <a id="Higher-Level-Level-1-List"></a>

-At the highest level, the most common software engineering discplines in industry can be broken down as:
+At the highest level, the most common software engineering disciplines in industry can be broken down as:

 * Mobile Developer \(iOS/Android\)
 * Web Developer \(Client-side / Server-side\)